OmerKarp/LuckToken/README.md

 The lottery is different every time with a changing difficulty level and changing elements to bet on, so it will feel fresh every time.
 3) LUCK Bank, the LUCK Bank is a smart contract that you can stake your LUCK tokens and get your share of ETH earned from the activity of the LUCK lottery, the LUCK Bank is accesible at the /stake page on the LUCK website.

-*Note that for now everything is only deployed on the Sepolia testnet*
+*Note that for now everything is only deployed on the Sepolia testnet!!!*

 LUCK Logo: